roylee0704/recipe-app-api-proxy/README.md

 ### Infrastructure?

 We not going to build any infrastructure for this repo, we only build docker image and push it to ECR repo.

+### GitHub Flow?
+We are using github flow, only 3 types of branches: feature, master and release.